jaydenwhite-us/google-calendar-scraper/README.md

     },
 ]

 5.)
-INSTALL NODE and RUN NODE . or node index.js from terminal
+INSTALL NODE and RUN 'NODE .' or 'node index.js' from terminal after having navigated to the root folder.